Antiun/event/event_project/README.rst

 Plan events through projects
 ============================

 This module allows you to assign a project template to an event, creating the corresponding project for the event that ends on the event start date, and plan the project tasks backwards according a new field "Event anticipation days".

-If the event date is changed, then all the pending tasks are retro-planned again according the new date."
+If the event date is changed, then all the pending tasks are retro-planned again according the new date.

 Usage